DNAstack/ddap-frontend/README.md

-# Data Discovery Access Portal Frontend
+# Data Discovery AccessModel Portal Frontend

-This repo contains a Spring Boot application that serves the Web UI for Data Discovery Access Portal (DDAP) and acts as the user-facing edge service for the rest of the DDAP components.
+This repo contains a Spring Boot application that serves the Web UI for Data Discovery AccessModel Portal (DDAP) and acts as the user-facing edge service for the rest of the DDAP components.

 ## User Interface